Siegfried Böhm

-Siegfried Böhm (20 August 1928–4 May 1980) was an East German politician and long-term finance minister of East Germany.
+Siegfried Böhm (20 August 1928 – 4 May 1980) was an East German politician and long-term finance minister of East Germany.
 He was in office for nearly fourteen years between 1966 and 1980.

 Biography

 Böhm was born in Plauen on 20 August 1928.
+He received a degree in economics.

-In 1966 he was appointed the finance minister and his term lasted until 1980.
+Böhm was appointed the finance minister in December 1966, succeeding Willy Rumpf in the post.
+Böhm's term lasted until 1980.
 He was among the central committee members of the Socialist Unity Party of Germany.
 He was also a member of the Working Group Balance of Payments from 1974 to 1980.
 Böhm was one of the first officials who alerted the East German authorities about the negative consequences of the indebtedness to the Western countries.
 He also criticized the illegal currency and gold transactions carried out in the country.

 Böhm died at his home in Berlin-Karlshorst on 4 May 1980.
 The East German officials reported on the next day that his wife shot him during a quarrel and then she committed suicide.
+The official paper Neues Deutschland argued that Böhm and his wife died in an accident without giving any further details about the incident.
+One week later their children issued an obituary in a state-controlled paper.

+Böhm was buried in a state ceremony.
+He was succeeded by Werner Schmieder as finance minister in June 1980.

-In 2003 it was revealed as a result of the investigations that Böhm was in fact killed by an East German hit squad due to his potential reports about the bankruptcy faced in East Germany.
+It was revealed in 2003 as a result of the investigations that Böhm was in fact killed by an East German hit squad due to his potential reports about the bankruptcy faced in East Germany.
 His wife was also murdered by the squad to fabricate the official story of his death.

-Böhm was succeeded by Werner Schmieder as finance minister in June 1980.